PingrisAlexis/OhMyFood/README.md

 - Implement advanced graphical CSS effects.

-- nsuring the graphic coherence of a website.
+- Ensuring the graphic coherence of a website.